 In particular, tell your doctor if you are taking:

 You should limit the amount of alcohol you drink whilst using this medication.

 While using this medication, you should drink no more than 2 small glasses of grapefruit juice per day.
 Grapefruit juice can increase the concentration of this medication and alter the way it works.

 The best way to reduce the amount of LDL in your blood is by making changes to your lifestyle.
 Exercising regularly is extremely beneficial for lowering cholesterol and improving your general wellbeing.
-You should also try and cut down on foods which are high in saturated fats, including fatty cuts of meat and processed meats, butter and lard, cream and ice cream, cheese (particularly hard cheese), cakes, biscuits, chocolate, and products containing coconut or palm oil.
+You should also try to cut down on foods that are high in saturated fats, including fatty cuts of meat and processed meats, butter and lard, cream and ice cream, cheese (particularly hard cheese), cakes, biscuits, chocolate, and products containing coconut or palm oil.

 If you are overweight, the best way to reduce your cholesterol is to lose weight healthily, and your doctor will be able to provide you with a weight-loss plan.
 You should also try to cut down on alcohol and, if you haven’t already done so, quit smoking.

 Although high levels of “good cholesterol” are beneficial, high levels of “bad cholesterol” are dangerous and can lead to serious health problems such as a stroke or heart attack.
 It is, therefore, necessary to reduce this cholesterol, which can sometimes be achieved through changes to diet and exercise alone.
 When this does not effectively reduce levels of “bad cholesterol”, medication such as atorvastatin may be indicated to lower cholesterol.